Overview

 - 1 waterproof bag to hold your gear for the trip (approximate sealed size: 33” tall x 16″ diameter; 6712 cu in; 110 L)

-- Personal Flotation Device (PFD) and rain jacket and bibs to be worn while rafting
+- Personal flotation device (PFD), rain jacket, and bibs to be worn while rafting

 - Rubber boots – be sure to let us know your shoe size (whole sizes only, round up for thick socks)